School of Record for American College of the Mediterranean Aix-en-Provence

 Exploration of basic knowledge of global marketing focusing on the impact of environment on the strategies used by firms, and the understanding of consumer behavior management as it relates to the development and implementation of global marketing strategies.

-BUS 307: International Strategic Branding & Luxury Management 3 Credits
+BUS 307: What is French Luxury Today?
+3 Credits

 BUS 309: International Entrepreneurship 3 Credits